 Christopher Trumble, who teamed with Washington University’s Linda Samuels, guided CAPLA students in the design and creation of SLUG, the Sustainability Laboratory and Urban Garden at Tucson’s CITY High School.

 Professor of Architecture and Environmental Sciences Nader Chalfoun has been honored as an Arizona Champion.

 This prestigious annual award goes to just one graduate student among the six National Institutes of Transportation and Communities member universities.

-Three student teams created innovative green infrastructure designs for a portion of the University of Arizona’s main campus that prioritized stormwater harvesting and flood mitigation.
+Two interdisciplinary teams of students developed innovative green infrastructure designs for a portion of the University of Arizona’s main campus that prioritized stormwater harvesting and flood mitigation.